AnjayGoel/anjaygoel.github.io/_posts/2024-05-12-Flutters-Cross-Platform-Dependency-Hell-Part-I.md

 By now, you must have realized why this conflict is so ridiculous.`flutter_secure_storage_web` is a transitive dependency of `facebook_auth_desktop` which targets a entirely different platform, hence it's redundant.
 And `facebook_auth_desktop` itself, in turn, is a transitive dependency of `my_app` which also targets a different platform.

-Thus, both `flutter_secure_storage_web` and `facebook_auth_desktop` are redundant for `my_app`, yet they are a part of its dependency tree.
+Thus, while both `flutter_secure_storage_web` and `facebook_auth_desktop` are a part for `my_app`'s, dependency tree, they are completely redundant.
 So I am left to solve a conflict because of dependencies that will never be used in my project.

 Thankfully, I found a hack to fix the issue in the package's GitHub repo.
 Adding the latest version of the `js` package in the pubspec under `dependency_overrides` fixes the issue.
 Nevertheless, the problem should have never arisen; Flutter could have intelligently pruned the dependency tree by ignoring platform-specific dependencies not meant for my target platforms.